romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the first step to enable code scanning using GitHub Actions in a repository?
+Q: What is the first step to enable code scanning using GitHub Actions in a repository?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the Security tab of the repository and click on “Set up code scanning”**